kouliping/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-Publish/Create-Publish.md

 Please note that:
 - If selecting Mock backend in publishing, directly return to normal constant result instead of requesting the real back service when commissioning.
 This method applies to test if the request link of API is correct and skip the APP authentication and signature verification;
 - The gateway will actually request the backend service if selecting the unique backend and call the backend address.
-- Make sure you have properly configured the traffic control policy, backend signature, authorized access and other information of API group before publishing, otherwise the access may be affected.

 ## Operation Steps: